hackbg/toolbox/ubik/README.md

 ## Usage

 * Edit package
-* Test if your package can be released: `pnpm run release:dry`
+* Test if your package can be released: `pnpm ubik dry`
 * Increment version in package.json, commit
-* Release into the wild: `pnpm run release:wet`
+* Release into the wild: `pnpm ubik wet`

-And/or add `pnpm run release:dry` to your CI.
+If publishing to tarball, use `pnpm ubik fix` in your CI.

+## Features

+* Does not remove sources from distribution.

+* Does not compact all compiled code into a single file.

+* Compiles TypeScript to both CommonJS and ESM targets.
+  * Does not put the compilation output in a subdir.
+  * Intelligently decides whether `.dist.js` will contain CJS or ESM depending on `type`  in `package.json`, and uses `.cjs` or `.mjs` for the other version.
+  * Patches extensions to make the ESM build work in Node 16+.

+* Modifies `package.json` during publication to point to the correct compile outputs for each mode.
+  * Backs up the original in `package.json.real` and restores it after publishing the package.